Aff314/AFF314MODKEEB/README.md

 You can wire them to the mcu now.
 You also need to wire the rows and columns from the pcb to the mcu.
 For this you can take a look at the pcb but I will also add pictures once it's build.
 At last you can wire the battery.

+### MCU
+The nice nano or if built wired the rp2040 will fit perfectly in the cutout for it in the bottom of the case.
+Optionaly you could glue it in place but it will also hold on its own so there is no need fo it unless you want the most secure fit.

 ## Fallout
 I made this keyboard for fallout from hackclub and they give the chance for you to show off your project in a magazine.
 This is my page for zine.
 I will change it once I've built it irl because the real pictures would make it look way better.